 It is worth noting when trying to make a comparison between a unique product like the GaN 1 that there may be limited competition.
 These are a couple of options that I feel present a value that is similar in magnitude to the GaN 1.

-$1,599 buys you into the entry level of the Orchard Audio Starkrimson (review pending) 150-watt GaN monoblock amplifiers (buy from Orchard Audio).
+$1,599 buys you into the entry level of the Orchard Audio Starkrimson (read the review) 150-watt GaN monoblock amplifiers (buy from Orchard Audio).
 I bring up the entry level of the Starkrimson GaN monoblocks, because Orchard offers several upgrades for them.
 The Starkrimson are more traditional amplifiers in the sense that they accept an analog input, thus don’t need a variable input like the Peachtree GaN 1 does.
 Much like the Peachtree Audio GaN 1, the Orchard Audio Starkrimson monoblock amps offer very high-fidelity performance, but in a smaller form that is little larger than a deck of cards.
 The GaN 1 may have the edge in terms of overall performance, but the Starkrimson GaN amplifiers have an allure that is similar to what many love about tube amplification.
 The major difference is: the Starkrimson does not suffer any of the downside of tubes.

 The newly re-introduced Adcom GFA-555ms rings in at $1,395, and is based off an original Nelson Pass (of the world-renowned manufacturer Pass Labs) design.
 The Adcom GFA-555MS is a traditional class A/B amplifier that delivers 200 watts into four ohms.
 However, like the GaN 1, it is designed to easily drive complicated loudspeakers.
 My colleague, Eric Forst, just finished his review of the comparably-priced, more traditional amp.